-Why These Sessions Are Important to you
+Why These Sessions Are Important

 Agile project management works.
 It’s been proven by survey after survey to increase project success rates for projects with high levels of uncertainty.
 Success rates in one 2013 survey across industries showed that Agile was successful 64% of the time, while traditionally-managed projects were successful less than half the time (49%).